Atalanta/cucumber-chef/README.md

 * The ability to run tests against LXC containers
 * A dedicated environment for certain kinds of testing scenarios

 The next stage is to set up a project.
 A project is simply a directory structure for containing your cucumber features and steps, already set up with an appropriate environment to make use of the step definitions provided with Cucumber-Chef.
-Cucumber-chef provides a task which will create a the directory for you, and populate it with a README and an example feature and step.
+Cucumber-chef provides a task which will create a the directory for you, and populate it with a README and an example feature and steps.
 These represent futher documentation, and provide a model and steps to get you up and running with your testing as quickly as possible.

     $ cd /path/to/chef-repo
     $ cucumber-chef create myproject